Revisit Systematic Generalization via Meaningful Learning

-\textbf{Geography} is a common semantic parsing dataset \citep{data-geography-original,data-atis-geography-scholar}.
-It is also named as \textit{geo880} since it contains 880 examples of queries about US geography in natural language paired with corresponding query expressions.
-It is later formatted to SQL language with variables in the target sequences \citep{data-sql-advising}. \textbf{GEO} is the dataset generated based on Geography, where we regard 4 of 9 annotated variables as hypernyms and keep them as they are in SQL sequences.
+Some suggest SCAN is not enough to fully verify compositionality \citep{bastings-etal-2018-jump,keysers2020measuring,dankers-etal-2022-paradox}.
+Thus, we introduce GEO and ADV generated respectively from real SP datasets: Geography and Advising.\footnote{\url{github.com/jkkummerfeld/text2sql-data}} Example inputs and outputs can be found in Table \ref{table:data}.\\ \textbf{SCAN} \citep{lake2017generalization} is a diagnostic dataset proposed to investigate neural networks' compositionality.\footnote{\url{github.com/brendenlake/SCAN}} It includes 20,910 pairs of commands to their instructed actions such as the example in Figure \ref{figure:scan}.
+We select \{``\textit{jump}", ``\textit{look}", ``\textit{run}", ``\textit{walk}" \} as 4 primitives to be in line with previous works.
+We focus on lexical variants and create them by adding a suffix that consists of an underline and a unique number.
+We control the size of the variants set by setting the upper limit of this number.
+An example variant of ``\textit{jump}” is ``\textit{jump\_0}" and both mean the same action ``JUMP". \\ \textbf{Geography} is a common SP dataset \citep{data-geography-original,data-atis-geography-scholar}, containing 880 examples of queries paired with corresponding expressions.
+It is later formatted to SQL language with variables in the target sequences \citep{data-sql-advising}. \textbf{GEO} is generated from Geography.
+We regard 4 of 9 annotated variables as hypernyms and keep them as they are in SQL sequences.
 The other variables are restored by entities from the source sequence accordingly.